RichardWachara/React_frontend/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a React Frontend.
+It is ws created for learning purposes.
+Feel free to look at it at your free time

 Currently, two official plugins are available: